ServiceStack/locode/www/docs/database-first.md

 ### Annotated Example of Northwind's Customizations

+To help illustrate some customizations available we've annotated the customizations made to the Northwind Sample SQLite Database that was used to create the custom [northwind.locode.dev](https://northwind.locode.dev) Locode App:

+[![](../public/assets/img/northwind/screenshot.png)](https://northwind.locode.dev/locode/QueryEmployees)

+### Modifying Dynamic Types at Runtime

 Annotating the Database First code-gen types can be done via the `ServiceFilter` and `TypeFilter` properties on `GenerateCrudServices` instructions when registering the `AutoQueryFeature`.

 The `ServiceFilter` is called for every Service Operation whilst the `TypesFilter` is called for every code-gen Type including Request & Response DTOs.

-To help illustrate some customizations available we've annotated the customizations made to the Northwind Sample SQLite Database that was used to create the custom [northwind.locode.dev](https://northwind.locode.dev) Locode App:

-[![](../public/assets/img/northwind/screenshot.png)](https://northwind.locode.dev/locode/QueryEmployees)

 ```csharp
 Plugins.Add(new AutoQueryFeature {